 Understanding Microsoft Active Directory for IAM

 Identity and Access Management (IAM) has become a vital part of modern business, allowing organizations to manage their employees’ and customers’ identities and access.
 Within this context, Microsoft Active Directory (AD) has become a prominent tool many organizations use to manage user identities and access permissions.
 At AIS Network, we know a lot about it because our team manages 62,000 employees and contractors in the Commonwealth of Virginia.
-This blog will discuss what Microsoft Active Directory is, how it works, and its role in IAM.
+This blog will discuss what Microsoft Active Directory is, how it works, and what its role is in IAM.

 What Is Microsoft Active Directory?